Skip to main content

 For residential pest control, Paladin follows an Integrated Pest Management (IPM) approach: identify the issue first, correct the conditions feeding it, treat the right zones, and document what was done.

 On the first visit we walk the perimeter with you.
 We point out the conditions driving pressure (mulch height, drip lines, gaps) and treat the harborage we find.
-We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
+We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
 We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
 For a wider plan, pair this with kids and pets pest control safety so the whole property is covered.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
 Most residential plans run quarterly.
 Some homes need a tighter cadence in mosquito season; others are fine on a once-a-year inspection rhythm.

 What this means for your home

-- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 Is Paladin’s residential pest control safe for kids and pets?

-We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
 Every house has a different envelope, a different yard, and a different mix of pets, kids, and routines.
 The visit adjusts to the home, not the other way around.
+We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
 This connects closely with pest-proofing your home when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
-Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.
+For single-family homes, that often means baits and targeted placements instead of broad spraying.

 What this means for your home

-- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 When does it make sense to call Paladin for residential pest control?